What We Are

 On many occasions, the AEUC experiences a rash of emergencies.
 Our admitting staff triages all incoming patients and identifies those that have a life threatening condition.
 Those patients are immediately taken in and lifesaving measures are promptly initiated.
 In these situations, less critical cases may be asked to wait.
 We will examine all pets presented to us in as short a time as possible.
 Your patience and understanding are appreciated.

-You will receive specific aftercare instructions when you check out with your pet.
+You will receive specific discharge instructions when you check out with your pet.
 Please follow them carefully.
-If you have questions concerning your pets aftercare or medication instructions, please call us at: (661) 322-6019.
+If you have questions concerning your pets discharge instructions or medication instructions, please call us at: (661) 322-6019.

 We stress that proper follow-up care is of great importance to the successful outcome of all cases.
 Even when an office visit to your veterinarian is not immediately called for, we suggest you call their office the morning following your visit to the AEUC.
 If you do not have a veterinarian, please consult the Bakersfield Area Veterinary Hospitals map available in our reception area.